 Created in February.
 Launched in March.

-The Closet Assistant was born out of a simple tool I made for my wife to automatically share her items.
+The Closet Tools was born out of a simple tool I made for my wife to automatically share her items.
 It wasn’t nearly as polished as the current assistant.
 It was still very manual, and not very smart.

 February 2018 rolled around and I was looking for a way to use some of the web development skills I had been learning over the last couple of years.
 I wanted to build something useful.
 Something that genuinely helped people.